phlogistonCode/phrecycler/README.md

 Override setViewHolders:
 - Use `vhClassToLayout(pairs)` for shorter and more convenient code entry.
-- If You have one ViewHolder, then transfer only the pair with holder class to its layout id.
+- If You have one ViewHolder, then transfer only the pair with holder class to its layout id:

-Example:

 ```kotlin
     class SamplePhrecycler(vararg clicks: (DataClass) -> Unit) : PhrecyclerAdapter<DataClass>(clicks) {